- The world’s leading HR solutions partners

 “The most critical part of the new system is that it’s contextual.
 We looked at the six most important challenges that a leader will face in a new role and compared them to candidates’ skills and competencies, motivations and runways.
 We were then able to focus on what was needed for a successful transition and tailor development accordingly,” Courtney continues.
 “We are now developing our people earlier in the process and have a better sense of the gaps in their skills compared with the challenges they will face in their new roles, so we can use onboarding and development to actively coach and support them.”

-This new context-based approach has led to greater confidence in mobilising and promoting internal talent.
+This new context-based approach has led to greater confidence in mobilizing and promoting internal talent.

 Importantly, Courtney adds that this benefits not only internal talent but the overall business.
 “Hiring from outside is a bigger risk because we don’t have as much data about the candidates.
 We’ve also found that our internal hires are much more likely to be successful and to have early wins because they understand the business, the people and the competitive landscape.”

 The success looks set to continue.
 The Adecco Group is now using this new approach with more parts of its businesses.
-It is introducing context-focused assessment to identify talent to participate in next year’s global leadership programmes in France, Switzerland and Singapore.
+It is introducing context-focused assessment to identify talent to participate in next year’s global leadership programs in France, Switzerland, and Singapore.

 - Reduced risk with more internal leadership hires